 - enter with animals, except for dogs with a special status (service dogs, assistance dogs etc.);

 - enter under influence of alcohol or other narcotic drugs and psychotropic substances;

 - enter with their face or significant part of their face covered that prevents their identification;

 - bring in weapons or their mock-ups, entertainment pyrotechnic devices, umbrellas, laser points, narcotic drugs and psychotropic substances and other items which the security service will consider a security threat;

 - bring in and use unmanned aerial vehicles (drones), both amateur and professional radio stations, except for unmanned aerial vehicles (drones) approved by the Organizer;

 - enter without supervision of an adult if being under 15 years of age;

 - enter wearing historical or contemporary uniforms of security forces and armed forces both of the Czech Republic and other participating countries;

-- enter with bicycles and scooters (including those with electrical drive), roller-skates, skateboards, Segway’s or other similar devices used for transport (except for entities approved by the event organizer).
+- enter with bicycles and scooters (including those with electrical drive), roller-skates, skateboards, Segway’s or other similar devices used for transport.

 - It is possible to use storages for both bicycles and scooters free of charge at all entrances to the Event’s venue.
 Storages for other items which are prohibited in the Event’s venue are not provided by the Organizer.